Georgian ensemble, Nanina. UK tour – ALL DATES, plus Ts'utisopeli – a weekend of workshops, performance + feasting

 TICKETS

 We work hard to keep all of our events accessible to as many people as possible, while still adequately compensating our expert music leaders.
-To that end we are offering a range of options for participating in this workshop weekend, including residential passes, non residential passes, and day passes.
-For each ticket there is a choice of three price bands, to suit your means.
+To that end, for each ticket there is a choice of three price bands to suit your means.
 In choosing the appropriate price band, we suggest the following guide:

 Supporter: If you can comfortably afford to pay your bills, and more than one or two main holidays each year, please consider paying the supporter rate, which will help us to offer lower cost tickets to those who would otherwise be unable to attend.